kvk-code/CT428_BLOCKCHAIN_TECHNOLOGIES_NOTES/DHT_Distributed_Hash_Tables.md

  ┌──┴───┐     ┌───┴───┐
 Chunk1 Chunk2  Chunk1 Chunk2
 ```
-*In a Merkle DAG, files and their chunks can be referenced by multiple parent directories without duplicating underlying data.
+*In a Merkle DAG, files and their chunks can be referenced by multiple parent directories without duplicating the underlying data.
 This structure enables efficient content sharing and deduplication.*

 ---